alopezrivera/anchorage/README.md

 ![alt text](tests/coverage/coverage.svg ".coverage available in tests/coverage/")

-As the internet ages, link rot takes over larger and larger swathes of it, bringing with it the disappearance of courses, resources, interesting reads and more that we treasure.
+As the internet ages, link rot takes over larger and larger swathes of it, bringing with it the disappearance of interesting reads, courses and resources and much more that many of us treasure.
 Anchorage is an attempt to let you save your little corner for good :)

 Anchorage is a Python library and CLI to bulk archive your bookmark collection easily and without friction.
 It allows you to retrieve your bookmark collection from your browser of